nfisher23/nickolasfisher.com/content/blog/How-to-Selectively-Allow-Cross-Origin-Resource-Sharing-in-Spring-Boot.md

 A single page application (SPA) architecture usually involves an end user getting a smattering of javascript files when he/she makes a request to a URL endpoint.
 After the javascript files load and start executing code, they usually make AJAX calls to interact with the back end from that point onwards.
 This pairs nicely with a microservice architecture based on REST over HTTP, since the front end SPA can effectively act as a client to any microservice that it needs information from.

 [Cross Origin Resource Sharing](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) is a mechanism that browsers enforce to try and prevent an AJAX call being made to a server that is not properly configured to receive it.
-This is a strict mechanism: if the browser isn&#39;t using the exact URI resource and port number to request the resource, then the browser enforces this policy.
+This is a strict mechanism: if the browser isn't using the exact URI resource and port number to request the resource, then the browser enforces this policy.

-Let&#39;s say you have a website, spa.nickolasfisher.com, and users of your site get their smattering of javascript files and small html file when they request your home page.
-Then you want to make a backend request to api.nickolasfisher.com, since that&#39;s the gateway for the microservices you need to interact with.
-Well, if it&#39;s a GET request, then the browser will let you send the request directly, but will require a response header like:
+Let's say you have a website, spa.nickolasfisher.com, and users of your site get their smattering of javascript files and small html file when they request your home page.
+Then you want to make a backend request to api.nickolasfisher.com, since that's the gateway for the microservices you need to interact with.
+Well, if it's a GET request, then the browser will let you send the request directly, but will require a response header like:

 ```
 Access-Control-Allow-Origin: https://spa.nickolasfisher.com
 ```

-If it doesn&#39;t see that (it also supports wildcards, so it doesn&#39;t have to be that exactly), then the response will not make it into the sandbox.
-Further, if you try to make any request to the backend that is not a GET request (e.g. POST, PUT, etc.), the browser will send a &#34;preflight&#34; request to the backend via the OPTIONS method that wants a collection of headers like:
+If it doesn't see that (it also supports wildcards, so it doesn't have to be that exactly), then the response will not make it into the sandbox.
+Further, if you try to make any request to the backend that is not a GET request (e.g. POST, PUT, etc.), the browser will send a "preflight" request to the backend via the OPTIONS method that wants a collection of headers like:

 - Access-Control-Allow-Origin
 - Access-Control-Allow-Methods